transport-data/portal/docs/newsfeed/README.md

 # Newsfeed Page

-The newsfeed page shows the activity regarding organizations he is a part of and datasets in those organizations.
+The newsfeed page shows the activity regarding organizations that an user is a member of a follower and also the datasets that belong to these organizations

 ![NewsFeed Page](page.png)